execuc/LCInterlocking/README.md

 --------------------
 Parts to be exported have to be selected before clicking to this feature.
 A new document is created with copied parts and projections on XY plan.
 Select projections and export it to the Flattened SVG format.
-You can use inkscape to remove some unwanted lines as line between tab and its parts.
+You can use inkscape to remove some unwanted lines (if exist) as line between tab and its parts.
 To do it, ungroup all, object to path, remove unwanted lines, join curves with very little tolerance and you can regroup all if you want.

 Some details are not correctly drawn with Inkscape (i.e. "circle) in contrary to Corel Draw for example.
+**NEW :** Thanks to arkhnchul, ".removeSplitter()" method is used on shape to remove these unwanted lines.
+If it leads to error, remove this call in exportPanel.py.

 TODO